Associate Director of Development

 Special Instructions to Applicants

-Please submit a cover letter which addresses the minimum and preferred qualifications, a resume, and the name and contact information for three professional references.
-References will not be contacted without prior notification of candidates.
+Please submit a cover letter that addresses the required and preferred qualifications, a resume, and contact information for three professional references.
+References will not be contacted without prior notification.
+Full consideration deadline is July 20, 2018, 11:59 pm (MST).

 Conditions of Employment